Yanar-AlDaghestani/github-slideshow/_posts/0000-01-02-Yanar-AlDaghestani.md

 layout: slide
 title: "Welcome to our YD slide!"
 ---
-My YD text is better
+My YD text is better form next
 Use the left arrow to go back!